Are you folks open for in person practice?

 Where can I find zazen instruction in Spanish?

 Explore our affiliate group in El Cerrito, Blue Mountain Zendo.

 What is the zendo?

 during scheduled times.
-When we are back in person, as you come through the gate, there are four main buildings on the grounds.
+When we are back in person (on March 14, 2022), as you come through the gate, there are four main buildings on the grounds.
 The zendo is in the back on the left.
 The double wooden doors open by a sliding latch.

 What’s going on in the other buildings?